Skip to main content

 For businesses seeking to invest in growth, using a premium finance arrangement to cover insurance premiums can have a range of benefits including:

-• A healthier balance sheet: It is also possible to classify premium finance payments as off-balance sheet, improving the financial position of your business overall, freeing up capacity to invest in growth, and making it easier for you to access debt finance.
+It is also possible to classify premium finance payments as off-balance sheet.
+This can improve your business's overall financial position, free up capacity to invest in growth, and make it easier to access debt finance.

-• Rapid access: What’s more, premium finance applications are typically approved quickly, thereby offering rapid access to finance, compared with the weeks or months it can take to secure funding from lenders.
+What’s more, premium finance applications are typically approved quickly.
+Thereby offering rapid access to finance, compared with the weeks or months it can take to secure funding from lenders.

 On top of that, premium finance can also create administrative efficiencies.
 A single premium finance arrangement can be used to cover the cost of multiple insurance policies, paid for via a single monthly payment.